Manta-Network/docs/docs/guides/MantaWallet.md

 # Manta Wallet

 Manta Wallet is a browser extension that protects your spending secrets and builds zero-knowledge proofs.
-It allows you to send and receive private (or "zk") assets.
+It allows you to send and receive zkAssets.
 :::tip notice
 Currently Manta Wallet can be use only in [NPO](https://npo.manta.network/), in the future it will support the other Dapps like Manta Pay,Bridge and Staking.
 :::